kantundpeterpan/zcde_space/week1/README.md

 ---
+author:
+- Heiner Atze
+authors:
+- Heiner Atze
+subtilte: Week 1 - Docker, GCP
 title: Data Engineering Zoomcamp
-subtilte: Week 1 - Docker, GCP
-author: Heiner Atze
+toc-title: Table of contents
 ---

 # Introduction to docker

 ## Docker setup

 Setup up a Docker container based on the python image, use the entry point `bash` to install pandas.

 ``` bash
 # On host